Dementia, social services and the NHS

 This is similar to NHS continuing healthcare but applies to people who are in a nursing home.
 If you are eligible, the NHS will pay for your nursing care.

-To qualify for NHS-funded nursing care, contact your local CCG and ask for the NHS continuing healthcare co-ordinator.
+To qualify for NHS-funded nursing care, contact your local ICB and ask for the NHS continuing healthcare co-ordinator.

 Get help and advice

-Getting help and support from local councils or the NHS can sometimes feel very difficult and complicated.
+Getting support from local councils or the NHS can sometimes feel very difficult and complicated.

-If you need help, consider using an advocacy service.
+If you need help with this process, consider using an advocacy service.

-An advocate can help you express your opinions and wishes, help you with assessments and ensure that your rights are respected.
+An advocate is someone who can speak up for you and help you express your opinions and wishes, help you with assessments and ensure that your rights are respected.

-Charities and voluntary organisations provide valuable help and advice on their websites and via their helplines:
+Charities and voluntary organisations also provide valuable help and advice on their websites and via their helplines: